-This quote by my most inspirational idol, Warren Buffet, prompt me to think deeper about work, money, and life.
+This quote by my most inspirational idol prompted me to think deeply about work, money, and life.
 From time to time, I ask myself these five questions:

 - What is the meaning of life?